y-okochi/Megatron-Bridge/docs/training/packed-sequences.md

 Instead, Megatron Bridge provides a highly optimized version of sequence packing which makes use of variable-length attention kernels in FlashAttention and TransformerEngine.
 Instead of providing a custom attention mask, information about sequence boundaries is passed in with the `cu_seqlens` variable (short for cumulative sequence length).
 With this approach, attention values between sequences are never calculated, so the complexity of attention remains at $\sum_i {s_i}^2$.
 This allows the packed sequence size to increase to arbitrary lengths without affecting the memory complexity, so that GPU memory can be fully utilized.

+The packed sequence implementation automatically creates {py:class}`bridge.data.datasets.sft.GPTSFTPackedDataset` instances when `.npy` files are detected, providing optimized data loading and batching for packed sequences.

 ## Using Packed Sequences

 ### Prepare the Dataset

-In Megatron Bridge, the packed dataset is automatically prepared before training, eliminating the need for any additional preprocessing steps.
+In Megatron Bridge, the packed dataset is automatically prepared before training using the {py:func}`bridge.data.datasets.packed_sequence.prepare_packed_sequence_data` function, eliminating the need for any additional preprocessing steps.

 ### Configure Packed Sequences

-Packed sequences are configured through the `FinetuningDatasetConfig` by specifying `packed_sequence_specs`:
+Packed sequences are configured through the {py:class}`bridge.training.config.FinetuningDatasetConfig` by specifying `packed_sequence_specs`:

 ```python
 from megatron.bridge.training.config import ConfigContainer, FinetuningDatasetConfig